Mongol invasion of the Khwarazmian Empire: Jalal al-Din

 Battle of Vâliyân (spring of 1221).
 Jami' al-tawarikh, 1430–1434.

 After the Mongol campaign in Khorasan, the Shah's army was broken.
 Jalal al-Din, who took power after his father's death, began assembling the remnants of the Khwarazmian army in the south, in the area of Afghanistan.
 Genghis had dispatched forces to hunt down the gathering army under Jalal al-Din, and the two sides met in September 1221 at the town of Parwan.
 The engagement was a humiliating defeat for the Mongol forces.
 Enraged, Genghis headed south himself, and defeated Jalal al-Din on the Indus River.
 Jalal al-Din, defeated, fled to India.
 Genghis spent some time on the southern shore of the Indus searching for the new Shah, but failed to find him.

-Genghis sent general Dorbei Doqshin with two tumens to pursue Jalal al-Din, whom he still regarded as a threat, in early 1222; one account has Doqshin failing to secure Jalal al-Din, and returning to the Khan in Samarkand, who was so infuriated Doqshin was sent out at once on the same task.
+Genghis sent general Dorbei Doqshin with two tumens to pursue Jalal al-Din, whom he still regarded as a threat, in early 1222; one account has Doqshin failing to secure Jalal al-Din, and returning to the Khan in Samarkand, who was so infuriated Doqshin was sent out at once again on the same task.
 Meanwhile, Jalal al-Din was quarrelling with local princes, but was mostly victorious when it came to battle.
 Under Doqshin's leadership, the Mongol army took Nandana from one of the lieutenants of Jalal al-Din, sacked it, then proceeded to besiege the larger Multan.
 The Mongol army managed to breach the wall but the city was defended successfully by the Khwarazmians; due to the hot weather, the Mongols were forced to retreat after 42 days.
 Peter Jackson suggests that Doqshin, having been instructed not to return unsuccessfully, eventually converted to Islam and joined Jalal al-Din.

 Encouraged by Jalal al-Din's success against the Mongols, the Khwarazmians started an insurgency.
 Kush Tegin Pahlawan led a revolt in Merv and seized it successfully.
 After recapturing Merv, Kush Tegin Pahlawan made a successful attack on Bukhara.
 People in Herat also rebelled and disposed the Mongol vassal leadership.
 An insurgency leader named Muhammad al-Marghani twice attacked the camp Genghis Khan accommodated at Baghlan and returned with some loot.
 As a response, Genghis Khan sent a large army under Ögedei back to Ghazni.
 Genghis Khan appointed Yelü Ahai to restore Mongol sovereignty order in Samarkand and Bukhara.
 Yelü Ahai managed to restore the order in the cities in 1223.
 Shigi Qutuqu dealt with the revolt that dethroned the pro-Mongol governance of Merv.